Journal of Inorganic Materials ›› 2025, Vol. 40 ›› Issue (5): 504-510.DOI: 10.15541/jim20240457

 Aviation Science Foundation(2022Z055025001)

-Abstract: SiC/SiC composites have emerged as essential thermal structure materials for the development of hypersonic vehicles and high thrust-to-weight ratio aero-engines.
-The design of boron-containing ceramic precursors, and their utilization as impregnation agents in the precursor infiltration and pyrolysis method (PIP) to introduce self-healing components into the matrix represent a key strategy for enhancing the antioxidant properties of SiC/SiC composites.
-In this study, borane pyridine or borane triethylamine were ultilzed as boron sources, subsequently mixed with a solid PCS xylene solution to prepare different boron-modified polycarbosilane solutions.
-These solutions were used as PIP impregnation agents to fabricate various boron-modified SiC/PyC/SiC composites.
-The physicochemical properties of boron-modified polycarbosilane-derived ceramics, as well as the physical and mechanical properties of SiC/PyC/SiC composites before and after matrix boron modification, were systematically investigated.
-Results demonstrated that the additon of appropriate amounts of borane pyridine and borane triethylamine as boron sources to solid PCS solutions effectively introducing boron as a heterogeneous element into the derived SiC ceramics.
-Compared to PCS, the boron-modified PCS solutions BP-1 and BP-2 exhibited increased ceramic yields.
-The derived ceramics exhibited a semi-crystalline β-SiC structure, with B element content of 1.7% and 2.2% (in mass), respectively.
-Compared to unmodified composites, the boron-modified SiC/SiC composites exhibited negligible changes in density, apparent porosity, and fracture toughness.
+SiC/SiC composites have emerged as essential thermal structure materials for development of hypersonic vehicles and high thrust-to-weight ratio aero-engines.
+Design and utilization of boron-containing ceramic precursors as impregnation agents for precursor infiltration and pyrolysis (PIP) to introduce self-healing components into matrix represent a key strategy for enhancing the antioxidant properties of SiC/SiC composites.
+Here, borane pyridine or borane triethylamine were utilized as boron sources and subsequently mixed with a solid polycarbosilane (PCS) xylene solution to prepare different boron-modified PCS solutions.
+These solutions were used as PIP impregnation agents to fabricate various boron-modified SiC/PyC (pyrolytic carbon)/SiC composites.
+The physicochemical properties of boron-modified PCS-derived ceramics, along with the physical and mechanical properties of SiC/PyC/SiC composites before and after matrix boron modification, were investigated.
+Results demonstrated that addition of appropriate amounts of borane pyridine and borane triethylamine as boron sources in solid PCS solutions effectively introduced boron as a heterogeneous element into the derived SiC ceramics.
+Compared to PCS, the boron-modified PCS solutions (BP-1 and BP-2) exhibited increased ceramic yields.
+The derived ceramics exhibited a semi-crystalline β-SiC structure, with boron element contents of 1.7% and 2.2% (in mass), respectively.
+In contrast to unmodified composite, the boron-modified SiC/SiC composites exhibited negligible changes in density, apparent porosity, and fracture toughness.
 However, the flexural modulus increased from 116 GPa to 132 GPa.
-Furthermore, the flexural strength of the modified composite using borane pyridine alone as the boron source was 658 MPa, comparable to the unmodified composite's strength of 643 MPa, but with a reduced dispersion coefficient.
-This demonstrates the feasibility of using borane pyridine as a boron source for preparation of boron-modified SiC/SiC composites, providing valuable insights for the development of high-performance SiC/SiC composite hot-end components.
+Furthermore, the flexural strength of the modified composite using borane pyridine alone as boron source was 658 MPa, comparable to the unmodified composite's strength of 643 MPa, but with a reduced dispersion coefficient.
+All above data demonstrate that borane pyridine can be used as boron source for preparation of boron-modified SiC/SiC composites, providing valuable insights for developing high-performance SiC/SiC composite hot-end components.

-Key words: SiC/SiC composite, borane, polycarbosilane, matrix boron modification, mechanical properties
+Key words: SiC/SiC composite, borane, polycarbosilane, matrix boron modification, mechanical property

 CLC Number: